karlbuscheck/beginners-guide-python-data-analytics/Part3_Spotify_Project/README.md

 Top Spotify Podcast Episodes, which I found on Kaggle.

 It's a massive repository of data with over 6 million entries in the original CSV file.
-That sprawling trove of near-real time information allowed me to explore actionable insights about the world of podcasting:
+That sprawling trove of near-real-time information allowed me to explore actionable insights about the world of podcasting:
 - Do podcasts need video to reach Spotify's Top 10?
 - What can machine learning models tell us about staying in the Top 50?